Palleas/Batman/README.md

 Locally

-1. Clone this repo & open it in Xcode
+1. Clone this repo
+2. `make update`
-2. Add a **ASANA_TOKEN** environment variable in the Batman scheme with [your yoken](https://asana.com/developers/documentation/getting-started/auth#personal-access-token)
+3. Add a **ASANA_TOKEN** environment variable in the Batman scheme with [your token](https://asana.com/developers/documentation/getting-started/auth#personal-access-token)
-3. Run the app
+4. Run the app

 ## Why